nickypatson/LiveYoutubeBoardCasting/README.md

-# LiveYoutubeStreaming
+# LiveYoutubeBoardCasting

-LiveYoutubeStreaming is a framework for creating live broadcasts and video streams on Youtube data API(3.0) in Objective
+LiveYoutubeBoardCasting is a framework for creating live broadcasts and video streams on Youtube data API(3.0) in Objective

 ## ScreenShots